-- The flu vaccine does not prevent 100% of flu illness, so it’s possible you may still get the flu.
+- The flu shot does not prevent 100% of flu illness, so it’s possible you may still get the flu.
 But, if you have had the flu shot, your symptoms will likely be milder than without it.

-- It takes about 2 weeks for the flu vaccine to fully protect you.
+- It takes about 2 weeks for the flu shot to fully protect you.
 If you are exposed to the virus during this time, or just before you get the shot, you may still get the flu.

 I take care of myself and prefer using only natural products.

 - Washing your hands, keeping your home clean, eating healthy, staying active, and getting enough sleep, are all great ways to stay healthy.
-None of these will protect you against flu the way the vaccine does.
+None of these will protect you against flu the way the shot does.
 It gives your body an extra defense by making it produce antibodies to fight the flu virus.